Flying at Bossall

 Revised use of Bungee launching equipment - (mainly for EDF models)

-For safety reasons, the use & positioning of any model bungee launching equipment must only be undertaken in the following manner, (but please note that these instructions are being issued as part of a TRIAL PERIOD and are subject to changes by the Safety officer / committee, at short notice.
+For safety reasons, the use & positioning of any model bungee launching equipment must only be undertaken in the following manner, (but please note that these instructions are being issued under Safety officer guidance (with committee approval) to minimise any danger to members or property when using such launching devices and are subject to change by the safety office / committee at any time if so required.

-It is currently allowed to set up a bungee launching system, alongside the rough grass, separating the car park and the flying field, but the following method MUST be applied.
+It is currently allowed to set up a bungee launching system, on the edge of the flying field alongside the rough grass, separating the car park and the flying field, but the following method MUST be applied.

 1) Before any setting up of the launcher & bungee chord system is undertaken, all other flyers must be made aware that this about to be done and normal flying should be halted whilst the equipment is set up.

 2) The launcher MUST be set at angle of at least 30 Deg. (but preferably more), angled away from the edge of the rough grass strip, separating the field and car park, (basically pointing towards the far corner of the field or farm), when the wind is running down the field, OR, if the wind is from the east, and all flying operations & cars, have moved to the west end of the field (see flying layout drawings in the YMAS handbook) – Then the bungee and launcher, needs pointing well away from the shed, i.e. towards the woods at the far corner of the cropped field.

 B) - The use of bungee equipment – By Calling for a `Slot Time`

 This would happen if the wind is deemed to strong, or not in suitable direction for the launcher to be used as in (A)(2) above, -- Then, the launcher & Bungee, can be set up in the middle of the field, or over at the far side of the field, or aligned across the field (but if the later, only pointing to the north, NOT pointing to the south).